sirigowda/SAT-Encoding/README.md

 #### CODE EXECUTION

-Update the file input and output path in externalproperties.py.
+Update the file input and output path in **externalproperties.py**.

-Sample input output test cases for testing the code have been provided in Sample test cases folder.
+Sample input output test cases for testing the code have been provided in **Sample test cases** folder.

-To obtain valid wedding seating arrangement, run WeddingSeatingArrangement.py.
+To obtain valid wedding seating arrangement, run **WeddingSeatingArrangement.py**.

 If valid seating exists, the output contains 'yes' followed by the seat assigment for each guest.
 If no valid seating exists, the program outputs 'no'.